Manage Your Time for University Academic Success

 a 8:00 a.m. and ending at 5:00 p.m., with an hour off for lunch

 and personal activities.
+If can, start earlier and end earlier.
 On Friday, the workday ends at 3:00 p.m.

 mean employer, who always says no.

 Study solely during the day when you are freshest after sleep.

 Prepare for the next day